 What we do?

-We design, build and maintain climate-ready micro-forests for our customers.
+We design, build and teach about climate-ready micro-forests.

 What is a micro-forest?